 Please NOTE these are estimates and actual fees can vary greatly as the fee quoted will be based on your size, BMI, estimated amount of fat removed and estimated time required to perform the procedure.

-Liposuction Packages are available and save up to $7500 by getting multiple body areas.
+Liposuction Packages are available and save up by getting multiple body areas.

 You may also be required to wear tight compression garments or elastic bandages for several weeks to help reduce swelling and to compress the skin to accentuate the new body contour.
 See Recovery Market Post-Surgery Lipo Recovery Kits for high-quality products.
 Heal with not only less pain, but smoother more dramatic contours.
 Find compression garments, absorbent pads, shaping boards, waist trainers, specialized pillows, bed pan, foams and gel.